-At Imperial, he is working on the NIHR Global Health Research Unit project aiming to create an inter-disciplinary environment that fosters the development and implementation of acceptable, equitable, efficient, scalable and sustainable approaches to reduce the burden of type-2 diabetes and cardiovascular disease in four countries in South Asia including India, Pakistan, Bangladesh, and Sri Lanka.
-He is based at the Centre for Health Economics & Policy Innovation (CHEPI) at Imperial College Business School.
+Before joining City, University of London, he was a research associate on the NIHR Global Health Research Unit project at Imperial College London during 2018-2022.
+The project aimed to create an interdisciplinary environment that fosters the development and implementation of acceptable, equitable, efficient, scalable, and sustainable approaches to reduce the burden of type-2 diabetes and cardiovascular diseases in South Asia (India, Pakistan, Bangladesh, and Sri Lanka).

 He worked at Harvard University during 2015-2018 as a postdoctoral researcher in the Malaysia Health Systems Research, a collaboration with the Government of Malaysia.
 He conducted a comprehensive health systems assessment and designed a large-scale mixed-methods cluster-randomized impact evaluation of the enhanced primary health care (EnPHC) intervention toward tackling cardiovascular risk factors.